7 Best Video Hosting Solutions

 In addition, video hosting platforms can save you money.
 Because web hosts usually limit daily or monthly bandwidth (especially on budget plans), hosting data-heavy videos is not the best use of your resources.
-By using a video hosting platform, you won’t have to upgrade to a higher-bandwidth plan.
+By using an online video platform for hosting, you won’t have to upgrade to a higher-bandwidth plan.

 The 7 Best Video Hosting Platforms

 While all video hosting platforms are designed to simplify adding video content to your website, they’re not created equal.
 There are countless options available across the Internet—some of which you’ve already heard of.

 To help you narrow down your search for the best video platform, we’ll discuss our seven favorites (in no particular order).

 When it comes to free video hosting, few video sharing platforms have as much staying power and name recognition as YouTube.
 This recognition is one of the top reasons to use YouTube as your video hosting platform—it’s been a familiar, trusted service since 2005.

 Some of the other benefits of YouTube are:

 - Unlimited storage space – Upload an infinite number of videos, including 12-hour long masterpieces and 128GB files.

 - Built-in audience – YouTube isn’t just a place to host your videos—it’s also a social media platform.
 With over 2 billion monthly users, you can reach new customers organically without them even visiting your website.
 And if you want your videos exclusively on your site, you can make content unlisted or as a private video.

 - Take advantage of Google Analytics – Because Google owns YouTube, you can leverage Google’s robust video analytics to measure how much traffic your site is getting based on how many users have clicked on links from your YouTube video.